-Knee Pain Doctor Questions and Answers
+Knee Pain Doctor in Allen and Plano TX

 Knee pain – it can hit at any time and it may be the result of an injury, a medical condition, or being overweight.
 Knee pain can also be the result of sitting too long; that is, being inactive.
 In fact, since COVID-19 changed our world, an increasing number of patients have reported knee pain and discomfort from working too many hours in their home office or from being curled up on the couch for extended periods of time, watching sports, TV shows, news, and movies.